lotgd-archivist/lotgd_1.x/readme.md

 All code subject to the terms of the Creative Commons 2.0 BY-NC-SA.
 Full text of the license available at http://creativecommons.org/licenses/by-nc-sa/2.0/legalcode

+## Important notice

+This repository is for archival purposes only.
+I strongly recommend against running these versions.
+Many of them have known security issues.

+If you want to run a 1.x LotGD server, I recommend checking out the the [+nb fork](https://github.com/NB-Core/lotgd).

+## Archivist note:

+The versions 1.0.6, 1.1.0, and 1.1.1 I could not yet verify as being unmodified / as released.
+They were thankfully provided to me from a private archive.

 ## Known versions:

 * [x] 1.0.0